Cellular differentiation: Dedifferentiation

-Some believe dedifferentiation is an aberration of the normal development cycle that results in cancer, whereas others believe it to be a natural part of the immune response lost by humans at some point as a result of evolution.
+Some hypothesize that dedifferentiation is an aberration that likely results in cancers, but others explain it as a natural part of the immune response that was lost to humans at some point of evolution.

-A small molecule dubbed reversine, a purine analog, has been discovered that has proven to induce dedifferentiation in myotubes.
-These dedifferentiated cells could then redifferentiate into osteoblasts and adipocytes.
+The molecule reversine, a purine analog, has proven to induce dedifferentiation in myotubes.
+These manifestly dedifferentiated cells—now performing essentially as stem cells—could then redifferentiate into osteoblasts and adipocytes.

 Mechanisms

+Gene regulatory networks

 Each specialized cell type in an organism expresses a subset of all the genes that constitute the genome of that species.
 Each cell type is defined by its particular pattern of regulated gene expression.
 Cell differentiation is thus a transition of a cell from one cell type to another and it involves a switch from one pattern of gene expression to another.
 Cellular differentiation during development can be understood as the result of a gene regulatory network.
 A regulatory gene and its cis-regulatory modules are nodes in a gene regulatory network; they receive input and create output elsewhere in the network.
 The systems biology approach to developmental biology emphasizes the importance of investigating how developmental mechanisms interact to produce predictable patterns (morphogenesis).
-However, an alternative view has been proposed recently.
+However, recent research suggests there may be an alternative view.
 Based on stochastic gene expression, cellular differentiation is the result of a Darwinian selective process occurring among cells.
 In this frame, protein and gene networks are the result of cellular processes and not their cause.